MicroEJ/docs/VEEPortingGuide/uiMigrationGuide.rst

         * Store (in a static field) the rectangle to flush (the array contains only one rectangle).
         * Store (in a static field) the back buffer address (`LLUI_DISPLAY_getBufferAddress(&gc->image)`).
         * Store (in a static field) the flush identifier.
-        * Unlock (immediately or wait for the LCD tearing signal interrupt) the *copy & swap task* that will flush (copy or transmit) the current back buffer data to the front buffer, and that will swap the back buffers.
+        * Unlock (immediately or wait for the LCD tearing signal interrupt) the *transmit & swap task* that will transmit the current back buffer data to the front buffer, and that will swap the back buffers.
         * Remove the returned value (the back buffer address).

-    * In the *copy & swap task*: change the "copy & swap" actions:
+    * In the *transmit & swap task*: change the "transmit & swap" actions:

         * Start the transmission of the current back buffer (called *buffer A*) data to the front buffer.
         * Swap back *buffer A* and back *buffer B*.